Tuesday, 22 May 2018

 You don't have to include colour at this stage.

-ideas through experimenting and selecting appropriate resources, media, materials, techniques and processes
+AO2 Refine their ideas through experimenting and selecting appropriate resources, media, materials, techniques and processes

 Presentation